There are moments in life when you know you are doing exactly what God called you to do… and it still hurts.

 Reflection Prompt:

-Has God ever asked you to stay silent when everything in you wanted to speak?
-What might He be forming in you through those moments of quiet obedience?
+Has God ever asked you to stay silent when everything in you wanted to speak out?
+How might He be shaping you through those moments of quiet obedience?

 50% Complete